hudejo/special_price/README.md

-# Special Price extension for EverShop
+# Special Price extension for Evershop

-This extension allows admin to ad special price to a product.
+This extension allows admin to add a special price to a product.

 > **Note**: This extension requires EverShop version 1.0.0-rc.6 or higher.